 Use World Colors modeling clay to “paint” faces and portraits onto a small paper plate or piece of card stock.

-Start by pressing or smearing a small amount of your preferred skin tone clay onto the paper plate to be the face.
+Start by pressing a small amount of your preferred skin tone clay onto the paper plate to be your face.
 Add additional pieces, balls, or “snakes” of clay to make eyes, nose, mouth, hair, and accessories.

 Draw the rest of the body and clothes, if desired, or make them with clay as well.